alakhesmile230-sys/bakedwithasmilebakery/README.md

 **Student Number**:ST10538125

 ## Project Overview
+The Baked with a Smile Bakery provides high-quality baked goods using fresh ingredients, traditional baking techniques and excellent customer service.
+Although the business primarily serves customers through its physical store, it plans to expand its online presence by developing a professional website that is informative, visually appealing and easy to navigate.

-Baked With A Smile Bakery is a responsive website designed to showcase a local bakery's products and services.
-The website allows customers to view the menu, learn about the bakery, see a gallery, and contact the business for orders and catering.
-The goal is to create an inviting online presence that increases customer engagement.
+The Baked with a Smile Bakery Website Project focuses on planning and developing a professional website for a fictional bakery.
+The website will provide customers with convenient access to information about the bakery, products, services and contact details, helping to improve its online presence and customer communication (Chaffey and Ellis-Chadwick, 2022).

+• Mission Statement
+To provide freshly baked, high-quality products that bring happiness to every customer while delivering exceptional service and creating memorable experiences for every occasion.

+• Vision Statement
+To become one of South Africa's most recognised neighbourhood bakeries by combining traditional baking with modern technology and outstanding customer service.

 ## Website Goals and Objectives
-- **Goal 1**: Showcase bakery products with high-quality images
-- **Goal 2**: Provide clear contact information and location details
-- **Goal 3**: Create an easy-to-navigate website for potential customers
-- **Objective**: Increase online visibility and drive in-store orders

 ## Key Features and Functionality
 - **Home Page**: Welcome message with featured products